bitshares/bitshares.github.io-old/_technology/decentralized-asset-exchange.md

 decentralized exchange is location neutral and gives everyone equal opportunity.

 ## Secure
-Every Dollar, Euro, bitcoin and ounce of gold held on the BitShares exchange is backed by up to 3 times the reserves of traditional centralized exchanges.
+Every [Dollar, Euro, bitcoin and ounce of gold held as a BitAsset](/technology/price-stable-cryptocurrencies.html) on the BitShares exchange is backed by up to twice the reserves of traditional centralized exchanges.
 The traditional banking system has long practiced what I like to call *fictional* reserve banking, more commonly known as fractional reserve banking.
 In the Bitcoin ecosystem we demand at least 100% reserve.
 A single hack, mistake, or theft can quickly turn a